BriefRobotics/sketchbot/docs/intermediate.md

 ![Triangle oops sketch](media/triangle_oops_sketch.png)
 ![Triangle oops sim](media/triangle_oops_sim.png)

 Oops!
 I was thinking that the interior angles of an isosceles triangle is 60 degrees.
 Actually the turn angles in turtle geometry are the _exterior_ angles.
-We got lucky with the square, where both are 90 degrees.
+We just got lucky with the square, where both are 90 degrees.
 Trying again:

 ![Triangle sketch](media/triangle_sketch.png)
 ![Triangle sim](media/triangle_sim.png)